malcolmlett/training-instrumentation-toolkit/README.md

 * and more generally for identifying the cause of slow training progress

 This project came out of experiments looking into options for improving the "training observability" - ie: improving our ability to observe how the model training algorithm is behaving.
-There's a gap between the tools used in academic literature to investigate these kinds of problems versus what's easy to do out of the box with the likes of TensorFlow and PyTorch.
+There's a gap between the techniques used in academic literature to investigate these kinds of problems versus what's easy to do out of the box with the likes of TensorFlow and PyTorch.
 I wanted to see what it would take to bridge that gap.
 I'm not seeking to replace existing tooling, rather to suggest some data collection and visualisation approaches that I think would be good to add to existing